1. I live near Bradford, but spend 3-4 days a week (and occasional weekends) in London.

-10. I like marmite, waterfalls, goose-down duvets, crisp winter mornings, good beer, serendipity, Black Books, black pudding, the wind in my hair, life, people who don't fear ignorance, making people laugh and lots of other things.
+10. I like marmite, waterfalls, goose-down duvets, crisp winter mornings, good beer, serendipity, Serenity, Black Books, black pudding, the wind in my hair, life, people who don't fear ignorance, musicians' music, making people laugh and lots of other things.

 The unpotted summary

-I've been with lushbabycakes for 22 years; ours is an open marriage.
+I've been with lushbabycakes since 1991; ours is an open marriage.

 I believe that a good friendship, a healthy dose of respect and a degree of love (in one of its many, many forms) are all an essential basis for any "relationship"; I find totally loveless sex unfulfilling.